timewave-computer/auction-arbitrage-bot/README.md

 The auction arbitrage bot can be run with only one required flag: `wallet_address`.
 This flag specifies where to look for initial funds for arbitrage.
 All available flags are:

+* `-f` (`--pool_file`): Specifies which pools to use for the Neutron Astroport and Osmosis pool providers, and which routes to use for the Scheduler.
+Can also be used to cache requests required to obtain pool information.
 * `-p` (`--poll_interval`): Specifies how frequently the arbitrage strategy should be run (in seconds).
 The default value is `120`.
 * `-d` (`--discovery_interval`): Specifies how frequently new arbitrage routes should be discovered (in seconds).
 The default value is `600`.
 * `-m` (`--max_hops`): Specifies the maximum number of "hops" in a single arbitrage trade.
 The default value is `3`.
 Note that increasing this value increases the time for the discovery algorithm to run.